-Scott and I became friends during a blogging bootcamp we took together as we were both getting started in this new online venture.
-Neither of us really knew what we were doing, but we were both so intrigued that we couldn’t not do it!
+Scott and I became friends during a blogging course we took together as we were both getting started in this new online venture.
+Neither of us really knew what we were doing, but we were both so intrigued that we couldn't not do it!

-Like me, Scott has built a business and career online and has also honed in on helping people find their passions and teaching them how to build a career around their passions.
+Like me, Scott has built a business and career online and has also honed in on helping people find their passions and teaching them how to build around their career passions.
 He is the creator of the wildly successful course called Live Off Your Passion.
 Scott has quickly emerged as a rising star in the online world, especially in the area of life passion, doing work you love, and connecting with change-makers to build your success.

 Recently Scott was invited to speak at the TED conference in San Francisco — a huge honor.
 (TED is a nonprofit devoted to Ideas Worth Spreading.
 It started out in 1984 as a conference bringing together people from three worlds: Technology, Entertainment, Design.)
 His brilliant talk focuses on inspiring people to uncover their passion and find a way to live it through their careers.